Hybrid Reactor Systems

 Fusion-Driven Sub-Critical Blanket Technology

-ASPL Fusion is developing a hybrid reactor that couples a fusion neutron source with a sub-critical fission blanket.
-The fusion device produces high-energy neutrons that drive fission reactions without requiring a self-sustaining chain reaction — making it inherently safer than conventional reactors.
+ASPL Fusion is working on a D-T sub-critical hybrid configuration that couples the Gas Dynamic Trap (GDT) neutron source with a sub-critical fission blanket.
+The fusion device produces high-energy neutrons that drive fission reactions without requiring a self-sustaining chain reaction — a design that does not depend on prompt-criticality control.

 Why It Matters